ct-clmsn/pyzmq-collectives/README.md

-The author's years of experience working data analytics and machine learning problems left an impression that regex, numpy, scipy, scikit-learn, and a collective communication library are fundamental and necessary tools for practicioners.
+The author's years of experience working data analytics and machine learning problems left an impression that regex, numpy, scipy, scikit-learn, and a collective communication library are fundamental and necessary tools for practitioners.
 Several of the more commonly used libraries require as much, if not more, effort to learn when compared to learning SPMD programming.
 This library fills the collective library niche (when other traditional solutions are not available).